Salem, Ohio: Geography

 Salem is located about 18 mi southwest of Youngstown, 28 mi east of Canton, and 60 mi southeast of Cleveland.
 According to the United States Census Bureau, the city has an area of 6.43 sqmi, all land.
 Salem is the largest incorporated place by area in Columbiana County.

 The city is mostly surrounded by unincorporated Perry Township.
 Salem has annexed portions of Perry Township.
 Several acres of Salem Township and Green Township were annexed into the city limits in 2000 and 2001.
 Other actions to spur economic development undertaken around the same time annexed specific land: in 1999, 82.24 acre of Salem Township were granted police and fire protection, snow removal service, and other city services.
+(Note: This is understood to cover the area including the Wal-Mart Supercenter.)